luckiezhou/DynamicTriad/README.md

 In this data set, labels are extracted for each researcher indicating the research fields he/she focuses on.
 We manually specify a set of representing conferences for each research field, and try to find out for a researcher in which field he/she publishes most of his/her work, given a certain time step.

-A toy data is included in this project as ``data/academic_toy.pickle``, which was originally the ``ACM-Citation-network V8`` data set from AMiner, and was preprocessed as we describe above, with the only difference that the vertices are further sampled to a limited size of 2000.  (**TODO: is it proper to provide download for our full preprocessed data?**)
+A toy data is included in this project as ``data/academic_toy.pickle``, which was originally the ``ACM-Citation-network V8`` data set from AMiner, and was preprocessed as we describe above, with the only difference that the vertices are further sampled to a limited size of 2000.
+And our full preprocessing result can be downloaded [here](https://drive.google.com/file/d/1AF5soBDb2AbAhCNKUeYa_om6IcldEU83/view?usp=sharing).

 ### Performance

-The performance of DynamicTriad on Academic Data Set with embedding dimension set to 48, as reported in [1], is:
+As reported in [1], the performance of DynamicTriad on Academic Data Set with embedding dimension set to 48 is:

 | F1-score on Academic | Vertex Classification | Link Reconstruction | C.Link Reconstruction  |
 |----------------------------|-----------------------|---------------------|------------------------|